ozan-guenes/Quadcopter_gym/README.md

 - **Proven Algorithms**:
   We also tested well-established algorithms such as TD3, SAC, and PPO to verify and compare performance.
 While these algorithms showed slightly better results, they still fell short of the desired performance.

-We will now briefly review the algorithms considered and present the results in the following slides.
+We will now briefly review the algorithms considered and present the results in the following report.

 ## DDPG vs. TD3: Key Differences